ch-stark/blog1506/acm/README2.md

 	red-cluster-pool-aws-1-4thqz   true           https://api.red-cluster-pool-aws-1-4thqz.aws.jwilms.net:6443   True     True        4h37m
 	red-cluster-pool-gcp-1-8chvh   true           https://api.red-cluster-pool-gcp-1-8chvh.gcp.jwilms.net:6443   True     True        4h45m

 Note that cluster names are dynamically generated when using ClusterClaims.
-This should not be an issue provided applications are not exposed using the cluster domain name, i.e., applications should use the [appsDomain feature](https://docs.openshift.com/container-platform/4.11/networking/ingress-operator.html#nw-ingress-configuring-application-domain_configuring-ingress), or deploy a secondary ingress controller to fully decouple the application plane from the administration plane.
+This should not be an issue provided applications are not exposed using the cluster domain name, i.e., applications should use the [appsDomain feature](https://docs.openshift.com/container-platform/4.11/networking/ingress-operator.html#nw-ingress-configuring-application-domain_configuring-ingress), or deploy a secondary ingress controller to decouple the application plane from the administration plane.

 By default each cluster spins up with three worker nodes which will be used for hosting stateless workloads.
 In the next step we add a machine pool for hosting stateful workloads which typically have their own performance needs.
 Each machine pool will have only a single worker node since we will be configuring PostgreSQL in an active/standby configuraiton across two clusters in separate cloud providers.